ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/kms_vmware_overall/guide.en-gb.md

 For more information, follow the guide: [Guide 1 - Configure Virtual Machine Encryption with a KMS Server](/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vmware_kms_vsphere_configuration)

-## Step 3 - If you do not have a Key Management Service (KMS)
+## Step 3 - With vNKP

+### If you do not have a Key Management Service (KMS)

-### And you don't want to use OVHcloud's
+If you don't want to use OVHcloud's KMS.

-### How do I use the vSphere Native Key Management (vNKP) service?
+### How do I use the vSphere Native Key Management (vNKP) service ?

 > [!warning]
+>
 > OVHcloud provides you with services for which you are responsible, and for their configuration and management.
 You are therefore responsible for ensuring that it works properly.
+>

-If you would like to manage your encryption keys (KMS) personally with the KMIP protocol.
+If you would like to manage your encryption keys (KMS) personally with the VMware native protocol.

 You can do this with the Hosted Private Cloud VMWare on OVHcloud **vNKP** technology provided.